judithbeadle/frontend-nanodegree-feedreader/README.md

 This project is part of the Udacity Frontend Nanodegree.

-Based a functional Feedreader app ([see source code](https://github.com/udacity/frontend-nanodegree-feedreader)), the project allows to run a comprehensive list of tests using the [Jasmin framework](https://jasmine.github.io/index.html)
+Starting with a Feedreader app ([see source code](https://github.com/udacity/frontend-nanodegree-feedreader)), the project allows to run a comprehensive list of tests using the [Jasmine framework](https://jasmine.github.io/index.html)

 ## Running tests

-To be able to view and alter Tests you first need to clone this repository or download all the files.
+To be able to view or alter tests you first need to clone this repository or download all the files.

 ### Dependencies